ImmoMakelaarVergelijker

 A valuer - also referred to as a real-estate expert or appraiser - assesses your property on the basis of objective factors.
 They analyse the location, construction quality, surface area, condition of the building, EPC rating and recent comparable sales in the area.

 The end result is a valuation report with a well-argued market value.
-That report is legally and financially usable: banks, notaries and courts accept it as evidence of the value of a property.
+That report describes the methodology, the comparable properties used and the final value.
+A good valuer also explains why your property is worth more or less than a comparable home in the same street.
+Banks, notaries and courts accept such a report as evidence of the value of a property.

 In practice you will encounter two types of valuers:

 • Certified real-estate experts: independent professionals with specific training and professional accreditation.
-They produce official reports.
+They produce official reports that carry full legal weight.

 • Estate agents with valuation experience: IPI/BIV-recognised agents who carry out a market-based valuation, often free of charge and without obligation, as a first step towards a sales mandate.